Ooru Vittu Ooru Vanthu: Plot

 At Singapore, Selvaraj fails to find the places after wandering around.
 But after sunset, Mariana possesses Kamatchi and takes them to her house.
 There mariana reveals the reason behind her death.
 She was in love with Dinesh, son of a Businessman named Santhosh.
 Selvaraj's father Ramasamy worked for Santhosh.
 At first, Santhosh disagrees to Dinesh for marrying mariana due to her financial status. but after ramasamy's advice, he agrees for their marriage.
 Later, Santhosh tricks to kill Mariana using his henchman from Bangkok.
-Santhosh presents wedding jewelry to mariana and sends his henchmen behind, to kill her.
+Santhosh presents wedding jewellery to mariana and sends his henchmen behind, to kill her.
 They act like robbers to Mariana and chase to kill her.
 Ramasamy helps mariana to escape the robbers, but they kill her putting ramasamy to blame.

 Selvaraj knowing his father is in prison, visits him.
-Ramasamy regrets the blame and advices his son about Santhosh and his threats for him.
+Ramasamy regrets the blame and advises his son about Santhosh and his threats for him.
 Selvaraj informs about his marriage and promises to prove him not guilty.
 Ramasamy asks to seek his friend Nathan's help if needed.
 Selvaraj meets nathan and gets to know the killer George and his location.
 Selvaraj visits Bangkok and meets Luis George and threatens to surrender for his crime made to mariana at Chinese temple.
 George flees and informs Santhosh about ramasamy's son seeking him and his knowledge about mariana's death.
-Santhosh advices george to kill selvaraj.
+Santhosh advises george to kill selvaraj.

 Later, George with and his henchmen attack Selvaraj and kamatchi.
 During the attack, kamatchi gets possessed by mariana subdues the henchman's attack and gets wounded.
 Next morning, Kamatchi learns from selvaraj what happens with her whenever she gets unconscious.
 Santhosh absconds George.
-Nathan advices selvaraj to watch Santhosh's office and house to find the george's hideouts.
+Nathan advises selvaraj to watch Santhosh's office and house to find the george's hideouts.
 Selvaraj decides to approach santhosh and enters his house as dancers in dinesh's birthday party.
 Santhosh learns about the mariana's possession when kamatchi threatens him.
 Santhosh plans to use chinese sorcerers to dispossess kamatchi's ghost to stop mariana's revenge.

 Chinese sorcerers makes the rituals to dispossess mariana ghost.
 However, selvaraj's priests and prayers surpassing them and conclude with an aarthi.
 George fears for mariana's revenge and santhosh decides to kill george thinking he would become an approver for mariana's death.
 Selvaraj tries to save george but george gets killed.
 Selvaraj meets dinesh to explain the situation.
 The next day, kamatchi gets kidnapped by santhosh.
 Survived george arrives to selvaraj to inform his survival and help selvaraj.
 Selvaraj rushes to santhosh house only to be intervened by santhosh's henchmen.
 Santhosh flees with kamatchi to an island where selvaraj chases behind and informs george's survival and surrender leading cops.
 Furious santhosh fires selvaraj where dinesh jumps in, saving selvaraj thereby getting himself killed.
 Mariana and dinesh gets united in death.
 Santhosh gets arrested and Ramasamy is proved not guilty.
 Selvaraj with his family and priests return home happily.
 At their village, they meet a pedestrian Gangai Amaran wishing them good luck for their life.